Kalmat/jaaw/README.md

 Run it, and right-click on the Jaaw! tray icon to config your preferred settings

+#### IMPORTANT

+The application and tray icons are... well, horrible.
+I have no graphic design capabilities at all.
+Download or design your own!

 ### PENDING

 * Add period selection for image carousel on settings